zameschua/reddit-clone/README.md

 The reason why this was used is because
 1. It is relatively easier to implement than other data structures such as a max heap
 2. The O(1) retrieval time is important for web pages since users expect a web page to load fast
+3. The O(n) time taking to update / upvote / downvote should not be that significant since for our purpose, the number of topics is not that large.
+Also Reddit / Digg doesn't really have real-time tracking of topics so my simpler implementation should be sufficient

 The Priority Queue is called `Topics` (under `/src/utils/`), and they maintain a list of `Topic`.
 The Priority Queue comprises of